 - Balance among SGPP Schools, disciplines, and degree level.
 Representation from all Schools and across disciplines and degree levels is sought in the final selection.

-Those participants who attend and complete all 6 sessions and the e-learning activities will receive a $500 stipend and certificate.
+A maximum of 12 course-contracted faculty members will be selected.
+Participants who attend and complete all 7 workshop sessions and the e-learning activities receive a $500 stipend and a certificate.

-This workshop is designed to help faculty begin the process of discovering and developing themselves as teachers.
-Participants will define their teaching style and teaching philosophy, learn some constructivist learning theory, explore teaching excellence through the lens of Lasallian pedagogy, and develop critically reflective practices for continual growth.
-Facilitator: Adam Potthast
+This workshop is designed to help faculty begin the process of discovering and developing the power of community and sociality in learning.
+Participants will define their teaching style and teaching philosophy, explore teaching excellence through the lens of Lasallian pedagogy, and develop critically reflective practices for continual growth.

-In this session participants will explore a variety of instructional technologies to expand and enhance their teaching repertoire.
+In this session, participants will explore a variety of instructional technologies to expand and enhance their teaching repertoire.
 Faculty will practice designing their instruction through the lens of technology to discover the strengths technology brings to their students’ learning experiences.
-Facilitator: TBD

 Adult Learning-Centered Instruction

-In this workshop faculty will design instruction aimed at creating effective learning experiences for high-quality adult learning.
+In this workshop, faculty will design instruction aimed at creating effective learning experiences for high-quality adult learning.
 Participants will examine and apply research-based strategies designed specifically for adult learners in higher education.
-Facilitator: TBD

 Grading and Evaluation of Learning